Vidvox/isf-docs/index.md

 ## Adding Support For ISF in 3rd Party Software

 The [ISF Specification Page](https://github.com/mrRay/ISF_Spec/) contains detailed information about ISF application developers, along with links to source code repositories and other useful resources to get started with.

+### Related open source codebases

+The VIDVOX ISF Editor and VVISFKit framework codebases are open source and can be found in the [VVOpenSource](https://github.com/mrRay/vvopensource) repository.

+Additionally here are a few other useful open source projects that use ISF to check out:
+- [ISF-JS-Renderer](https://www.github.com/msfeldstein/ISF-JS-Renderer) can be used to parse and render ISF files through javascript.
+- [libisf](https://github.com/jcelerier/libisf) is a library for parsing ISF files and includes an example editor made with Qt.
+- [ISF TouchDesigner](https://github.com/marcinbiegun/isf-touchdesigner) has partial support for using ISF files in TouchDesigner projects.
+- [ofxISF](github.com/satoruhiga/ofxISF) has partial support for using ISF files in OpenFrameworks projects.
+- [ISFHeavyM](https://github.com/sophiadigitalart/ISFHeavyM) and [ISFgif](https://github.com/sophiadigitalart/ISFGif) can be used to create a ISF shared library with GIF preview for HeavyM.